shinley/gatsby-cn/zh-CN/docs/blog/2017-07-19-creating-a-blog-with-gatsby/index.md

 ### Source plugins

-Source plugins create *nodes* which can then be transformed into a usable format (if not already usable) by a transformer plugin.
-For instance, a typical workflow often involves using [`gatsby-source-filesystem`](/packages/gatsby-source-filesystem/), which loads files off of disk--e.g. Markdown files--and then specifying a Markdown transformer to transform the Markdown into HTML.
+Source plugins create _nodes_ which can then be transformed into a usable format (if not already usable) by a transformer plugin.
+For instance, a typical workflow often involves using [`gatsby-source-filesystem`][gatsby-source-filesystem], which loads files off of disk--e.g. Markdown files--and then specifying a Markdown transformer to transform the Markdown into HTML.

-Since the bulk of the blog's content, and each article, will be authored in Markdown, let's add that [`gatsby-source-filesystem`](/packages/gatsby-source-filesystem/) plugin.
+Since the bulk of the blog's content, and each article, will be authored in Markdown, let's add that [`gatsby-source-filesystem`][gatsby-source-filesystem] plugin.
 Similarly to our previous step, we'll install the plugin and then inject into our `gatsby-config.js`, like so:

 ```bash
 yarn add gatsby-source-filesystem